nvaccess/nvda/security.md

 * If there is a known solution or approach to fixing this issue

 Examples of handled security issues in NVDA can be found in the [NVDA GitHub Security Advisories page](https://github.com/nvaccess/nvda/security/advisories).

+## Security Advisory Group

+NV Access is committed to maintaining the highest standards of security in NVDA.
+In line with this commitment, we have established a Security Advisory Group.
+This group plays a pivotal role in enhancing the security of NVDA.

+Objectives and Functioning:

+* The group is composed of dedicated users and security enthusiasts who volunteer their expertise.
+* It focuses on identifying, analysing and resolving security issues in a collaborative manner.
+* The group's contributions are instrumental in maintaining and elevating our security standards.
+* Their insights and recommendations are directly incorporated into our development process, leading to more secure and reliable software.

+We welcome participation from our user community.
+If you have a keen interest in security and wish to contribute, please [contact us](mailto:info@nvaccess.org]).